Healthy Club Policy |

 at the race venue or that the venue is close to retail outlets; or

 both.
 Water is always available.
+Sports drink is also usually available.
 In longer races feed stations are

 organised.

 Safety.
-Because we ride on public roads, are obliged to comply with the rules
+Because we ride on public roads we are obliged to comply with the rules

-of the road and much of the onus is on the riders to do this we do make every
+of the road and, although much of the onus is on the riders to do this we do make every

 effort to ensure that hazards are avoided or minimised by ensuring: